dhruvgupta8050/Bus-Ticket/README.md

 # Bus-Ticket
-Bus-Ticket software for my SD Tour and Travels company www.sdtourandtravels.com
+Bus-Ticket software for my own company " SD Tour and Travel " The owner of the SD Tour and Travel is Dhruv Gupta. www.sdtourandtravels.com